 This recipe is one of the best things I got out of trying Whole30—second only to the realization that it's physically possible for me to go without cheese for a month.
 The potatoes are seasoned at every level, from the crispy skins, to the greens-studded interior, to the wonderfully bright pesto you eat with each bite.
 I often make these for dinner as the entree, with a salad on the side.
 (And since I've finished Whole30, a glass of white wine, too.) —Ella Quittner

-1 hour 10 minutes
+- Cook time 1 hour 10 minutes

-4 potato halves
+- Makes 4 potato halves

-medium-sized Russet potatoes, scrubbed but unpeeled
+medium russet potatoes, scrubbed but unpeeled

-packed arugula, roughly chopped, divided
+packed arugula, coarsely chopped, divided

 finely chopped scallions (green parts only), divided

 finely chopped chives, divided

-freshly squeezed lemon juice, divided, plus more
+fresh lemon juice, divided, plus more

 roasted or raw cashews